Talent id with Tottenham

 Tottenham Hostpur F.C continue to be a partner of Sporting Equals, look out for information about the next talent id programme in our events section.

-The program was the culmination of a serious attempt to bring the sport that goes on in the BAME community into contact with mainstream elite football.
-The intention is that the experience of being on a level playing field with Tottenham Hotspur Academy F.C youth players will inspire them to pursue their sport further, and to encourage their friends, and families to do likewise.
+The program was the culmination of a serious attempt to bring the sport that goes on in the Ethnically Diverse Community into contact with mainstream elite football.
+The intention is that the experience of being on a level playing field with Tottenham Hotspur Academy F.C youth players will inspire them to pursue their sport further and to encourage their friends, and families to do likewise.

 Minister for Sport Gerry Sutcliffe said: "Sporting Equals is doing some fantastic work in encouraging people from ethnic minorities to play sport.
 The trials project with Tottenham Hotspur F.C is helping to uncover talented Asian footballers, giving them a chance to make the grade at the highest level and join the club's Academy.
 Football has the power to touch the lives of people from all backgrounds and I hope that the relationship between Sporting Equals and Spurs goes from strength to strength"